Multiple Landau level filling for a mean field limit of 2D fermions: Mean field limit

 \section{Mean field limit}

-In \cref{sec:SC} we went from the quantum $N$-body energy to the semi-classical energy $\cref{eq:SC energy 2}$ (\cref{prop:SC energy}).
+In \cref{sec:SC}, we went from the quantum $N$-body energy to the semi-classical energy \cref{eq:SC energy 2} (\cref{prop:SC energy}).
 The last step needed to obtain the limit models \cref{eq:SC energy} and \cref{eq:qLL} out of \cref{eq:SC energy 2} and \cref{eq:qLL energy 2} is to remove correlations.
 Indeed we see that for $m \in L^1\prth{\mathbb{N}\times \Omega}$ and $\rho \in L^1(\Omega)$

 For fermionic states there are always some correlations due to anti-symmetry.
-Therefore the objective of this section is to prove that all other correlations are negligible.
-Neglecting correlations except those coming from the anti-symmetry is called the mean field approximation.
-We prove that this approximation holds in the mean field limit using Lieb's variational principle (\cref{th:PLieb}) for the energy upper bound in \cref{sec:UP E bound} and the De Finetti \cref{th:DeFinetti} for the lower bound in \cref{sec:LOW E bound}.
+Therefore the objective of this section is to prove that all other correlations are negligible, that is to say justifying the mean field approximation.
+The main tools are Lieb's variational principle (\cref{th:PLieb}) for the energy upper bound in \cref{sec:UP E bound} and the De Finetti \cref{th:DeFinetti} for the lower bound in \cref{sec:LOW E bound}.

-The next proposition is a computation of the semi-classical energy when the low Landau levels are saturated.
-In this case the semi-classical energy is a sum of constant energies and of the semi-classical functional \cref{eq:qLL} for particles in $qLL$.